elimity-com/frontend-intern-exercise/README.md

 2. Start the application by running `ng serve`.

 ### Exercise requirements
-#### End result
+#### End result (example)
 ![image](https://user-images.githubusercontent.com/3659344/86251016-9e708080-bbb1-11ea-8131-4c67a3f6e1da.png)

 #### 1. Create a project component
 - Create a new component that displays project info in a card.
 You can use [`mat-card`](https://material.angular.io/components/select/overview) for this from the angular material library.
-- This component also shows a button to show or hide a list of the project tasks.
+- This component shows a button to show or hide a list of the project tasks.
 - If the project has no tasks, an apropriate message is shown: `No tasks`.
-- This component should have two input parameters:
+- This component has two input parameters:
   1. `project` of type `Project`: the project to be displayed in the card.
   2. `showTasks` of type `boolean`: whether or not the project tasks should be shown.
-- This component should have one output parameter:
+- This component has one output parameter:
   1. `showTasksChange` which emits a `boolean`.
 Each time the HIDE TASKS button is clicked, `showTasksChange` emits `false`.
 Each time the SHOW TASKS button is clicked, `showTasksChange` emits `true`.
 - This component shows the four properties of a project: owner, priority, due date and the number of tasks.
 - This component also shows a list of the project tasks if `showTasks` is `true` and hide the tasks if it is `false`.
-- See the screenshot above for how this component should look like (as an example, you can use your own layout if you prefer this).
+- See the screenshot above for how this component could look like (as an example, you can use your own layout if you prefer this).

 #### 2. Use the project component to display the list of projects
 Use the component created in the first step to display all projects.